agentplexus/stats-agent-team/MULTI_LLM_SUPPORT.md

 pkg/llm/
 ├── factory.go              # LLM factory with multi-provider support
 └── adapters/
-    └── metallm_adapter.go  # ADK interface adapter for MetaLLM
+    └── omnillm_adapter.go  # ADK interface adapter for OmniLLM
-                            # (Self-contained, can move to MetaLLM repo)
+                            # (Self-contained, can move to OmniLLM repo)
 ```

 ### How It Works